aritronath/iMIRAGE/README.md

     [See the biomaRt documentation for complete details and instructions](https://www.bioconductor.org/packages/devel/bioc/vignettes/biomaRt/inst/doc/biomaRt.html)

 ## Workflow
-We will use the unprocessed TCGA BRCA datasets to illustrate a typical workflow.
-The datset used in the subsequent examples can be downloaded from the Open Science Framework repository by following the following URL: https://osf.io/s5rbn/download
+We will use the unprocessed TCGA BRCA data sets to illustrate a typical workflow.
+The data set used in the subsequent examples can be downloaded from the Open Science Framework repository by following the following URL: https://osf.io/s5rbn/download

 After downloading the TCGA_BRCA_Datasets.RData file in the current working directory, load the contents using
 ```{r}